 3) Native corporations can have multiple 8(a)s, but no two subsidiaries can be in the same primary industry code.
 The reason for this is that Native 8a government contractors provide benefits to their tribal owners and community.

-Agency Compliance With 8a Native American Government Contracting Rules
+Agency Compliance With 8a Contracting and Native American Procurement Rules

 Although there are very unique rules governing tribal and Native American contract for 8a government contracts, contracting agencies fail to aggressively pursue the congressional intent to Native American contractors and to small businesses in general.

 There is still a question as to whether they are truly given preferential treatment allowed by federal statutes.
-8a government contract lawyers are filing or defending bid protests for Native American incentive bid awards.
+8a contracting lawyers are filing or defending bid protests for Native American incentive bid awards.
 A number of government contract awards to Native American tribes arguably shows a different result.

 Many agencies and some SBA offices analyze awards to Native American contractors contrary to what the Congress has provided for.
 For example, the obvious question of past performance is introduced by the agency.
 Thus, having very little past performance, the contracting officer often decides not to award contracts.